kohkaixun/tp/docs/UserGuide.md

 The following steps outline how you can properly edit the `internbuddy.json` file:
 1. Open the `internbuddy.json` file by double-clicking on it.
 If you are prompted to select an application to open the file, you can choose any text editor such as `Notepad`.
-2. Once opened, you will see the JSON data file in a format as shown in Figure XX.
+2. Once opened, you will see the JSON data file in a format as shown in Figure 17.
 Each box contains the data for one specific internship entry.
 3. Within each box, you can see that there are pairings where each pair is made up of a `PARAMETER` and `VALUE`.

 ![Json Example](images/ug-appendix-b-json-example.png)
-   <p style="text-align: center;">Figure XX: Sample JSON data file</p>
+   <p style="text-align: center;">Figure 17: Sample JSON data file</p>

 <br/>

 4. To manually change the value of a parameter, simply replace the text for `VALUE`.
-Figure XX illustrates an example where we change the value of `STATUS` from `assessment` to `interview` for the internship entry with company name `Google`.
+Figure 18 illustrates an example where we change the value of `STATUS` from `assessment` to `interview` for the internship entry with company name `Google`.
 Once your changes have been made, you can save the file by pressing <button>CTRL</button> + <button>S</button>.
 <div markdown="span" class="alert alert-danger">